Free quotients of fundamental groups of smooth quasi-projective varieties: Completely reducible fibers of pencils on surfaces in

 \subsubsection{Generalized Hesse Arrangements on $\PP^1\times \PP^1$}

-Consider a double cover $\delta$ of $\PP^2$ ramified along a smooth conic which is bitangent to~$\cQ$.
+Consider a double cover $\delta$ of $\PP^2$ ramified along a smooth conic which is tangent to quadric ~$\cQ$ defined before Proposition \ref{afterq} at 2 distinct points.
 The rational surface which realizes this covering is a ruled surface $\PP^1\times \PP^1$.
 Any irreducible component in the preimage of a line in $\PP^2$ by $\delta$ has bidegree $(1,1)$, $(1,0)$, or $(0,1)$ according to the relative position of the ramification locus and the line.

 \begin{dfn} We say a curve in $\PP^1\times \PP^1$ is \emph{completely reducible} if it is a union of irreducible components all being in the set $\Delta$ consisting of 3 classes: $(1,1)$, $(1,0)$, or $(0,1)$. \end{dfn}